hazelcast/hazelcast-jet-reference-manual/docs/090_Under_the_Hood/020_How_Infinite_Stream_Processing_Works_In_Jet.md

 ## Session Window

 In the abstract sense, the session window is a quite intuitive concept: it simply captures a burst of events.
-As soon as the gap between two events exceeds the configured session timeout, the window closes.
+If no new events occur within the configured session timeout, the window closes.
 However, because the Jet processor encounters events out of their original order, this kind of window becomes quite tricky to compute.

 The way Jet computes the session windows is easiest to explain in terms of the _event interval_: the range